Pen and paper with two tick boxes marked passive and active.

 What are the potential pros of passive investing?

 For some, the relaxed nature of passive investing is a positive in itself.
-However, this investment strategy has a couple of other attractive qualities up its sleeve that may suit some investors.
+However, this investment strategy offers a couple of other attractive qualities that may suit some investors.

 They also don't have to worry about whether they've chosen the right professional fund manager.